 Since our inception, we have focused substantially all of our efforts and financial resources on developing our proprietary QuEEN platform, and our initial pipeline.
 To date, we have financed our operations primarily through the issuance and sale of convertible promissory notes and our convertible preferred stock to outside investors in private equity financings.
 From our inception through the date hereof, we raised an aggregate of \$223.5 million of gross proceeds from such transactions.
 As of December 31, 2020, our cash and cash equivalents and investments were \$41.7 million.
 We have incurred net losses in each year since our inception, and we had an accumulated deficit of \$48.1 million as of December 31, 2020.
 For the years ended December 31, 2020 and 2019, we reported net losses of \$35.9 million and \$7.7 million, respectively.
-For the three months ended March 31, 2021, we reported a net loss of \$12.3 million.
-As of March 31, 2021, we had an accumulated deficit of \$60.4 million.
 Substantially all of our operating losses have resulted from costs incurred in connection with our research and initial pipeline programs and from general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and increasing operating losses over the next several years and for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' deficit and working capital.
 We expect our expenses to significantly increase in connection with our ongoing activities, as we:

-- submit a planned IND application with the U.S. Food and Drug Administration, or FDA, for a GSPT1-directed MGD molecule in the first half of 2022 and, if allowed to proceed, initiate a clinical trial; - continue preclinical activities for our initial GSPT1, NEK7, CDK2, VAV1 and BCL11A programs; - prepare and submit IND applications with the FDA for other current and future product candidates; - · complete preclinical studies for current or future product candidates; - · progress MGD molecules from our initial programs through lead optimization; - initiate and complete clinical trials for current or future product candidates; - expand and improve the capabilities of our QuEEN platform; - contract to manufacture our product candidates; - advance research and development related activities to expand our product pipeline; - seek regulatory approval for our product candidates that successfully complete clinical development; - develop and scale up our capabilities to support our ongoing preclinical activities and future clinical trials for our product candidates and commercialization of any of our product candidates for which we may obtain marketing approval; - · maintain, expand and protect our intellectual property portfolio; - · hire additional staff, including clinical, scientific and management personnel; - · secure facilities to support continued growth in our research, development and commercialization efforts; and - incur additional costs associated with operating as a public company upon the completion of this offering.
+- submit a planned IND application with the U.S. Food and Drug Administration, or FDA, for a GSPT1-directed MGD molecule in if allowed to proceed, initiate a clinical trial; - and,

+- continue preclinical activities for our initial GSPT1, NEK7, CDK2, VAV1 and BCL11A programs; - prepare and submit IND applications with the FDA for other current and future product candidates; - · complete preclinical studies for current or future product candidates; - · progress MGD molecules from our initial programs through lead optimization; - initiate and complete clinical trials for current or future product candidates; - expand and improve the capabilities of our QuEEN platform; - · contract to manufacture our product candidates; - · advance research and development related activities to expand our product pipeline; - · seek regulatory approval for our product candidates that successfully complete clinical development; - develop and scale up our capabilities to support our ongoing preclinical activities and future clinical trials for our product candidates and commercialization of any of our product candidates for which we may obtain marketing approval; - · maintain, expand and protect our intellectual property portfolio; - · hire additional staff, including clinical, scientific and management personnel; - · secure facilities to support continued growth in our research, development and commercialization efforts; and - incur additional costs associated with operating as a public company upon the completion of this offering.